jlord/old-site/blog/osos-talk.md

 # If open source is for everyone, it can look like anyone.

-Open source—the spread of ideas—is too important to not make changes for.
+Open source—the spread of ideas, common knowledge—is too important to not make changes for.

 ## Barriers